timb-machine-mirrors/admin-tsa-misc/README.md

+# TPA miscellaneous scripts

 A mostly random collection of sysadmin scripts we can't seem to fit anywhere else.

+## Project inventory

-This is where our custom installer and batch jobs live.
-Here's the known objects here:
+Here are the known objects here:

  * `fabric_tpa`: our growing pile of code built around Fabric, typically a library for other tools in the top level directory, but